 What is Food Safety?

-Literature defines food safety as a concept that entails the production of food that is free from any potentially harmful hazards.
+Literature defines food safety as a concept that entails food production that is free from any potentially harmful hazards.

 Food safety hazards are foreign materials present in food, resulting in food contamination.